jonathaneeckhout/cwars/design/game/Units.md

 Tanners process skins into leather.
 Leather is a crucial resource for crafting reinforced armor and other durable equipment.

+## Miner
+Miners extract valuable raw materials from underground deposits, including coal, iron ore and gold ore.
+They are essential for advancing into the metalworking stage of your economy, supplying the resources needed for smelting, forging, and crafting advanced equipment.

+## Blacksmith
+The Blacksmith processes raw metals into refined bars by smelting iron ore and gold ore using coal.
+Refined metal bars form the backbone of advanced crafting, enabling the production of weapons, armor, and other high-tier military equipment.

 ## Axe Fighter
 Axe Fighters are frontline melee units equipped with an axe and a shield.
 They excel in close-range combat and serve as durable ground troops capable of holding the line.